flutter/website/setup.md

 2. Make sure the Xcode EULA is signed by either opening Xcode once and confirming or running `sudo xcodebuild -license` from the command-line.

-With Xcode, you’ll be able to run Flutter apps on the iOS simulator.
+With Xcode, you’ll be able to run Flutter apps on an iOS device or on the simulator.

 ### Set up the iOS simulator ###